A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1998) Lisa Lorentzen , Continued compositions of self-mappings. \emph{Proceedings of the Second Asian Mathematical Conference 1995 (Nakhon Ratcha-sima)}, 34--38, World Sci.
-Publ., River Edge, NJ.
-MR1660544.
 From the abstract: ``Let $\{f_n\}_{n=1}^\infty$ be a sequence of self-mappings of a set $V$; i.e., $f_n(V)\subset V$.
 Under what conditions will the sequence $\{F_n(w)\}_{n=1}^\infty$ given by $F_n(w):= f_1\circ f_2\circ\cdots \circ f_n(w)$ converge to a constant function in $V$?
 Answers to this question have applications in dynamical systems, Schur analysis , continued fractions and other similar structures like towers of exponentials and infinite radicals ."
-The author mentions the Denjoy-Wolff Theorem ; notes the $f_i$ which produce continued square roots and continued exponentials ; states other results that pertain when the $f_i$ are linear fractional transformations; and closes with a convergence theorem from a paper on continued exponentials (I. N. Baker and P. J. Rippon , Towers of exponents and other composite maps, \emph{Complex Variables, Theory and Application: An International Journal} \textbf{12}, no.1--4, 1989, 181--200).
+The author mentions the Denjoy-Wolff Theorem ; notes the $f_i$ which produce continued square roots and continued exponentials ; states other results that pertain when the $f_i$ are linear fractional transformations; and closes with a convergence theorem from a paper on continued exponentials (I. N. Baker and P. J. Rippon , Towers of exponents and other composite maps, \emph{Complex Variables, Theory and Application: An International Journal} \textbf{12}(1--4), 1989, 181--200).